CodeKrakken/oystercard-2/README.md

 # Oystercard

 The world's your oyster!
 What a card.
-A second version of the Makers classic, carried through to completion in the wake of Demo Day.
+A second version of the Makers classic, carried through to completion.
+See my original version [here](https://github.com/CodeKrakken/oystercard).

 ---
 ## User stories